corridor/sqlalchemy-history/docs/configuration.md

 - base_classes (default: None)
   A tuple defining history class base classes.
+  If base_classes is not specified version class is built through declarative base and a generic repr is added.

 - table_name (default: '%s_version')
   The name of the history table.